What’s going on with our planet?

 5. Category Four and Five Hurricanes Have Drastically Increased Since the 80s

 - Sea levels have increased by eight inches over the past 100 years.
 Scientists estimate a further one to eight feet rise by 2100, which will lead to flooding and warmer ocean temperatures.
+Not a good thing considering the 2011 heatwave already decreased dolphin survival rates by 12%.

 - Currently, extreme heat days occur once every 20 years.
 Scientists predict this will reduce to every two to three years by the end of the century, causing severe droughts.